amirgamil/Meningitis-Analysis/README.md

 ### Code Information
 There are 2 keys file in the Code folder:
 1. data_preprocessing.ipynb
 This iPython notebook contains code to preprocess the original dataset for subsequent downstream tasks.
-It standarizes country names (since the same countries are referred to with different names in the original WHO reports), generates thresholds, processes the data into a pandas, and more.
+It standarizes country names (since the same countries are referred to with different names in the original WHO reports), generates thresholds, processes the data into a pandas df, and more.

 2. Forecasting Pipeline.ipynb
 This iPython notebook contains **all the code you need to run this pipeline**.
 It's composed of 3 modular classes which are combined in a final 4th class called ForecastingPipeline.
 To use this pipeline, it's as easy as doing the following